 I think this was taken about 1981.
 I can't remember why Don was kissing this fish.
 Maybe he was getting ready to release it.
 Maybe it was just a silly photo pose.
 But the photo makes me smile and reminds me of a few fishing memories in my past.

-Fish Memories: Using cane pole and bread to catch a flounder off the dock in Sarasota, FL...
+Fish Memories: At 11, using a cane pole and bread to catch a flounder off the dock in Sarasota, FL...
 In Missouri, my only time fishing for trout.
 I was yawning, before dawn, wearing waders and tangling my line with serious fishermen...
-Don, catching a small shark off the jetty in Galveston and needing some help from some old timer fishermen...
+Don, catching a shark off the jetty in Galveston and getting some help from some old timer fishermen...
+Don & I posing with the barracudas we caught on our honemoon...

 I love this purple door at our B & B in Marathon, Texas.
 The place was appropriately named, Eve's Garden.
 The guest rooms opened to the greenhouse/courtyard, but there were many doors and gates that I was not clear about.
 It was January and there was ice covering the ground and trees just outside.
 These flowers and bright colors made the world feel like spring!